m-cat/Descent/README.md

 Descent is a work-in-progress [roguelike](http://en.wikipedia.org/wiki/Roguelike) game.
 It will differ from most convential roguelikes by foregoing archaic and dated gameplay and instead offering an intuitive and user-friendly experience.

-##Current State (3-21-2014)
+##Current State (2-27-2017)

-Been too busy to work on major features.
-However, a lot of the code has been simplified or improved, some bugs have been fixed, and some minor things have been implemented.
+This project is likely discontinued.
+I intend to start a new game from scratch, using a different language, more organized code, and less initial features/scope.

 ###To Do